kalenio/odin-recipes/README.md

 # odin-recipes
-A basic recipe website build as a project from The Odin Project curriculum
+A basic recipe website build as a project for The Odin Project curriculum